-7.43.
-In or about February 2002, due to his age and infirmity, it was determined that Elmer Morrison required nursing home long term care.
-In accordance with the policy of the DOHNova Scotia Department of Health, Elmer Morrison and Joan Morrison submitted to a mandatory financial assessment by the DOHDepartment of Health to facilitate Elmer Morrison's admission to a nursing homelong term care facility.

-- 8.44.
-A decision was made purportedly in accordance with the DOH's Department of Health's "Community Supports for Adults Policies" that Elmer Morrison and Joan Morrison had sufficient income and assets such that, Elmer Morrison could only be admitted to a nursing homelong term care facility on "a private pay basis". - 9.45.
-In or about March 2002, Joan Morrison met with Henry Capstick, an employee of the DOH Department of Health, at the Halifax Infirmary.
-Mr. Capstick advised that if Joan Morrison did not agree with the financial assessment as conducted by the DOH Department of Health, she would be forced to pay for her husband's hospital care at the rate of \$250.00 per day.
-In the circumstances, Joan Morrison felt compelled to agree with the DOH's Department of Health's financial assessment. - 10.46.
-On or about the 1st day of April, 2002, Elmer Morrison entered "The Glades", a nursing homelong term care facility located at 25 Alton Drive, Halifax, Nova Scotia.
-On or about the 1st day of May, 2002, Elmer Morrison moved to Saint Vincent's Guest House, a nursing homelong term care facility located at 2080 Windsor Street, Halifax, Nova Scotia and has remained there until his deathever since.
-Since April 1st, 2002, Joan Morrison has continued to reside in the former matrimonial home at 6 Sumac Lane, Halifax, Nova Scotia. - 11.47.
-Elmer Morrison and Joan Morrison werehave been required by the Nova Scotia Department of Health to use both their income and their assets to pay for Elmer Morrison's nursing homelong term care, including the cost of his health care costs on a private pay basis fromsince April 1st, 2002 until December 31, 2004. - 12.48.FromSince the 1st day of April, 2002, Elmer Morrison and Joan Morrison have paid as directed by the DOHNova Scotia Department of Health, the applicable nursing home for the cost of Elmer Morrison's care.
-They paid \$40,573.37 in 2002; \$55,104.34 in 2003; and \$58,554.52 in 2004 which includedincludes the cost of health care costs for Elmer Morrison while he washas been a resident in nursing homeslong term care facilities.
+- 43. In or about February 2002, due to his age and infirmity, it was determined that Elmer Morrison required nursing home care.
+In accordance with the policy of the DOH, Elmer Morrison and Joan Morrison submitted to a mandatory financial assessment by the DOH to facilitate Elmer Morrison's admission to a nursing home. - 44.
+A decision was made purportedly in accordance with the DOH's "Community Supports for Adults Policies" that Elmer Morrison and Joan Morrison had sufficient income and assets such that, Elmer Morrison could only be admitted to a nursing home on "a private pay basis". - 45.
+In or about March 2002, Joan Morrison met with Henry Capstick, an employee of the DOH, at the Halifax Infirmary.
+Mr. Capstick advised that if Joan Morrison did not agree with the financial assessment as conducted by the DOH, she would be forced to pay for her husband's hospital care at the rate of \$250.00 per day.
+In the circumstances, Joan Morrison felt compelled to agree with the DOH's financial assessment. - 46.
+On or about the 1st day of April, 2002, Elmer Morrison entered "The Glades", a nursing home located at 25 Alton Drive, Halifax, Nova Scotia.
+On or about the 1st day of May, 2002, Elmer Morrison moved to Saint Vincent's Guest House, a nursing home facility located at 2080 Windsor Street, Halifax, Nova Scotia and remained there until his death.
+Since April 1st, 2002, Joan Morrison has continued to reside in the former matrimonial home at 6 Sumac Lane, Halifax, Nova Scotia. - 47.
+Elmer Morrison and Joan Morrison were required by the Nova Scotia Department of Health to use both their income and their assets to pay for Elmer Morrison's

-- 49. Effective April 1, 2003 Nova Scotia introduced a \$12.75 per day health care costs subsidy applicable to Elmer Morrison and Class Members. - 50.
+- nursing home, including his health care costs on a private pay basis from April 1^{st,} 2002 until December 31, 2004. - 48.
+From the 1st day of April, 2002, Elmer Morrison and Joan Morrison paid as directed by the DOH, the applicable nursing home for the cost of Elmer Morrison's care.
+They paid \$40,573.37 in 2002; \$55,104.34 in 2003; and \$58,554.52 in 2004 which included the health care costs for Elmer Morrison while he was a resident in nursing homes. - 49.
+Effective April 1, 2003 Nova Scotia introduced a \$12.75 per day health care costs subsidy applicable to Elmer Morrison and Class Members. - 50.
 From July 1^{st,} 2004, Saint Vincent's Guest House charged a daily rate of \$181.00 for "Nursing Care, Semi-Private Room" to Elmer Morrison and Joan Morrison until January 1, 2005 when the daily rate was reduced to \$77.00. - 51.
 Elmer and Joan Morrison paid a total of \$26,888.50 in 2005 and a total of \$27,253.50 in 2006 to Saint Vincent's Guest House for Elmer Morrison's accommodation charges.
 They paid Saint Vincent's Guest Home a further \$9,513.00 in 2007 for Elmer Morrison's accommodation charges until the time of his death.